manassaloi/manassaloi.github.io/_posts/2020-01-21-aristos-apollo-lumos-pm-coaching.markdown

 ---

+I sent this long message to Aristos, Apollo and Lumos (3 Whatsapp groups) on 13th December

+**/messagestarts**

-*More than 50 requests/applications (at last count) came for this experimental program My initial plan was to only select 3 people who I know well from Twitter + have some product experience But I realised that would not be fair.
-Hence I ended up saying Yes to ~20 people out of ~50 Saying YES to you meant saying NO to 30+ people
++ More than 50 requests/applications (at last count) came for this experimental program.
+My initial plan was to only select 3 people who I know well from Twitter + have some product experience.
+But I realised that would not be fair.
+Hence I ended up saying Yes to ~20 people out of ~50.
+Saying YES to you meant saying NO to 30+ people.
 20 people can't be mentored through 1 group.
-Hence I have divided people into 3 groups Aristos (Batch 1): Have read Crack the PM interview, some already have some PM experience, need more focused guidance and structured training to reach next level, applied/DMed early
+Hence I have divided people into 3 groups
++ **Aristos (Batch 1):** Have read Crack the PM interview, some already have some PM experience, need more focused guidance and structured training to reach next level, applied/DMed early.
-My expectation is that people in this group will take this as a P0 and not something they are doing on the side with 5 other things
+My expectation is that people in this group will take this as a P0 and not something they are doing on the side with 5 other things.
-Will get more 1-1s as well as sessions
+Will get more 1-1s as well as sessions.
 Has 5 people.
 We had a 2 hour call yesterday and people have already got assignments/things to read before our next call Batch size wont change
-Apollo (Batch 2): Probably have not read Crack the PM interview or appeared in PM interviews.
-Have idea about Product Management, but not immediately looking for a PM role
++ **Apollo (Batch 2):** Probably have not read Crack the PM interview or appeared in PM interviews.
+Have idea about Product Management, but not immediately looking for a PM role.
-Maybe even don't know what RCA, User stories, P0 bugs, Usability testing, AARRR etc means OR Just got unlucky, applied late and could not make it to Aristos Has 5 people.
+Maybe even don't know what RCA, User stories, P0 bugs, Usability testing, AARRR etc means.
+OR Just got unlucky, applied late and could not make it to Aristos.
+Has 5 people.
 Batch size wont change
-Lumos (Batch 3): Applied late and could not make it to Aristos and Apollo OR People who just want to learn/get started with product management, not into active job search mode, are not willing/can't put in the hours that Aristos and Apollo folks will
++ **Lumos (Batch 3):** Applied late and could not make it to Aristos and Apollo.
+OR People who just want to learn/get started with product management, not into active job search mode, are not willing/can't put in the hours that Aristos and Apollo folks will
-Has 10 people.
-Number might go up slightly
+Has ~10 people

-The next batch of Aristos and Apollo will come from these folks If you want to put in more hours, do more assignments, want more mentorship and fast track this course then you can always move up batches
++ The next batch of Aristos and Apollo will come from these folks if they do well
++ If you want to put in more hours, do more assignments, want more mentorship and fast track this course then you can always move up batches
-In a similar way if you think things are moving too fast then you can always move to a batch which suits your pace of learning/effort you are willing to put in
++ In a similar way if you think things are moving too fast then you can always move to a batch which suits your pace of learning/effort you are willing to put in
-Note: PM at a good company is one of the toughest jobs to get.
++ Note: PM at a good company is one of the toughest jobs to get.
 You get grilled on strategy, prioritization, day to day management of a team, design, data, customer research, tech during interviews.
 So we will need to prepare accordingly
-Hence if you are not attending sessions/doing assignments regularly then you will be asked to move down a batch or will be requested to leave.
++ Hence if you are not attending sessions/doing assignments regularly then you will be asked to move down a batch or will be requested to leave.
 Because there will be someone else who deserves your place and willing to put in the required hours
 Also this is a volunteering thing for me and we don't owe each other anything :)
-All the best*
++ All the best

+**/endmessage**

 With this I started the first 3 batches for my experimental PM coaching program.
 Experimental because I am just doing it as a one off thing for free.
 I wanted to do something good for the world and this was my way of helping people who wanted to get into Product but had no clue how to